hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 6.3 Enabling Strict Mode

 Strict mode is easy to turn on either at the global level of a program or at the individual function level.
-To enable it, add this weird bit of code to the beginning of the program file or function definition:
+To enable it, add this code to the beginning of the program file or function definition:

 ```js
 "use strict";